 Metabolites of the beet herbicide chloridazon are also widespread in groundwater.
 In particular, the metabolite desphenyl chloridazon is widely found in groundwater in concentrations of more than 0.1μg/l.

 Furthermore, metabolites of the fungicide chlorothalonil were detected for the first time in groundwater in Switzerland during a NAQUA pilot study in 2017.
-Current evidence suggests that the metabolites chlorothalonil R471811 and/or chlorothalonil R417888 exceed at more than 50% of the monitoring sites 0.1 μg/l in groundwater on the Swiss Plateau.
-In December 2019, the Federal Food Safety and Veterinary Office has classified all chlorothalonil metabolites as relevant in regards to drinking water.
-All NAQUA monitoring sites are currently investigated in detail.
+The metabolites chlorothalonil R471811 and/or chlorothalonil R417888 exceed at more than 50% of the monitoring sites 0.1 μg/l in groundwater on the Swiss Plateau.

 Pflanzenschutzmittel-Metaboliten im Grundwasser (PDF, 2 MB, 29.11.2019)Ergebnisse aus der NAQUA-Pilotstudie "Screening".
 Artikel in "Aqua & Gas" Nr.
 11/2019.